jchapuis/fullstackscala-scaladays2025/slides.md

  - use the typeclass derivation syntax of Scala 3 for codecs
  - since it's in a shared project between front and back, single definition
  - also thanks to our particular setup where frontend and backend are coupled, we can be more relaxed about versioning.
  - It's the same codebase, same team, you deploy updates at the same time.
-You can trigger client reload upon deploy for high availability app.
- - if you do need to version, one technique is to name these data classes with version numbers
+ - You can trigger client reload upon deploy for high availability app.
  - So now that we have defined our endpoints and types, we can move on to creating the client project, the front-end

 ---